Work That!

 "Work That!" is the third single from Japanese hip-hop group Teriyaki Boyz's studio album Serious Japanese.
 The song features Pharrell and Chris Brown.

 Composition

-Allmusic editor Adam Greenberg described this song as "the Chris Brown-heavy "Work That," with its mix of Daft Punk-style backing tracks and Dirty South edge."
+AllMusic editor Adam Greenberg described the song as a "Chris Brown-heavy" track "with its mix of Daft Punk-style backing tracks and Dirty South edge."

 Charts

-"Work That!" peaked at number 7 on the Japan Hot 100 Singles chart on the chart week of January 27, 2009.
+"Work That!" peaked at number 7 on the Billboard Japan Hot 100 chart on the chart week of January 27, 2009.